-Total Hours Required
+Total Hours Required 66 - 67

-- Students who anticipate transfer to a senior level institution should determine the laboratory science sequence needed at their receiving institution.
-Some of the sequence options require MATH 1111 as a prerequisite. - Students wishing to transfer to a four-year institution should substitute POLS 1101 together with either HIST 2111 or HIST 2112 for HIST 1000.
+- Students wishing to transfer to a four-year institution should choose either MATH 1011 or MATH 1111. - Students who anticipate transfer to a senior-level institution should determine the laboratory science sequence needed at their receiving institution.
+Some of the science options require MATH 1111 as a prerequisite. - Students wishing to transfer to a four year institution should substitute POLS 1101 together with either HIST 2111 or HIST 2112 for HIST 1000.
 This will add an additional three semester credit hours to the total hours required by Georgia Highlands College. - Students wishing to receive credit for HMSV 2161 (Field Work II) must be able to document at least nine months or 1,560 hours of human services experience.
 The work experience must be directly related to the educational experience provided through the course work and the field experience required for the human services degree.
-For details of documentation requirements and criteria for review, contact the coordinator of the human services program or the chair of the division of social sciences.
-Further information is provided in the Human Services Fieldwork Experience Student/Agency Handbook. - Students who anticipate transfer to a senior-level institution should understand that BIOL 2121K and BIOL 2122K will not transfer under area D as a science course or science sequence.
+For detail of documentation requirements and criteria for review, contact the coordinator of the human services program or the chair of the division of social sciences.
+Further information is provided in the Human Services Fieldwork Experience Student/Agency Handbook. - Students who anticipate transfer to a senior-level institution should understand that BIOL 2121K and BIOL 2122K will not transfer under Area D as a science course or science sequence.

-NURSING

-Associate of Science
+NURSING Associate of Science

-Division: Health Sciences

-Program Code: 1811
+Division: Health Sciences Program Code: 1811

-Pre-Nursing 1810 (Before Admission to Professional Sequence)
+Pre-Nursing 1810 (Befor re Admission to Professional Sequence)

 (LPN Bridge to Nursing - 1813)

 (Paramedic Bridge to Nursing 1814)